enoklearn/engineering/modules/tooling.md

 <details open>
    <summary><b>Using the Command Line</b></summary><br/>

-   With this topic, you’ll learn about how to use the command line (also known as the shell) on your operating system and how to create scripts to make running complex commands easier.
+   With this topic, you’ll learn how to use the command line (also known as the shell) and create scripts to make running complex commands easier.

    #### Learning Outcomes
    * Describe what a command line interface is and how you might use it
    * Use the command line to navigate to your projects directory and clone a git repo
-   * Use SSH to remote in to a server
+   * Use SSH to remote into a server
    * Use the command line to monitor your system resources
    * Theorize how you can use the command line and scripts to automate daily tasks